 - Sources of information: access credible information from government and health authorities (i.e. Victorian Department of Health and Human Services (DHHS), Australian Government and World Health Organisation (WHO)).

-- Stay calm and be practical: follow advice from credible sources (see above), and resist the urge to panic, as this makes it harder for authorities to manage the outbreak effectively.
+- Stay calm and be practical: follow advice from credible sources (see above), and continue to do the right things, as this makes it easier for authorities to manage current case numbers.

 - Stay connected and/or seek support: keep in touch with your family, friends, colleagues or professional support services by phone, video call, social media or email.

 - Stick to a routine: aim to get plenty of sleep, maintain physical activity, eat healthy foods and allocate specific work hours and breaks.
-Stay curious about your new experience and how you can use it develop healthy habits.
+If you’re feeling frustrated about your current experience it can help to think about what positive habits you might be able to develop, such as spending more time with the family members within your household, getting to know your neighbourhood and cooking more.

 - Financial support: visit the Victorian Department of Health and Human Services (DHHS) to find relevant information for Victorians, or call the National Debt Helpline.

-While the ‘new normal’ may cause heightened levels of anxiety and stress at first, following these tips can help reduce these feelings, and support your mental health so you are better able to stay mentally healthy.
+While you may be experiencing heightened levels of anxiety and stress, following these tips can help reduce these feelings, and support your mental health so you’re better able to stay mentally healthy.

 So, in summary, if you’re feeling anxious or stressed: